jhnwnstd/phonenv/README.md

-Yep, got it.
-Here’s your README rewritten to describe everything in the present tense and to reflect the current scripts/modules (e.g., `analyze.py`).
-I’ve kept the same level of detail and also clarified that normalization/validation operate only on transcriptions, not comments or tags.

----

 # Phonenv

 A Python library and CLI for phonetic environment analysis.
 Phonenv analyzes IPA transcriptions to identify where target segments occur—word-initially, word-finally, or in various medial contexts—using Unicode-correct IPA processing.